Explicit 27: Eye of the Tiger - Survivor

 6:28

-of picture you know, 80s you know music.
-I don't know the guys look really cool.
-Which they're not.
+picture you know it is you know music i don't know the guys is like really cool which they're not

 6:34